 MAT Exam Pattern 2019: Management Aptitude Test or MAT is one of the most popular management exam conducted by AIMA which is private body.
 Every year AIMA conducts four MAT exams in the month of February, May, September and December.
 Results of each exam is valid for a year since the date of release of results.
-MAT February 2019 Exam is over and now MAT May 2019 Exam will be conducted on 5th May 2019 (PBT) and on 18th May 2019 (CBT)
+MAT Feb'19 and May'19 Exams are over and now MAT Sep 2019 Exam will be conducted on 1st Sep 2019 (PBT) and on 14th Sep 2019 (CBT)

 Before we analyse the MAT Exam pattern you need to know the nature of MAT Exam.

 MAT Exam has extra speciality to test your information on Indian and Global environment besides Language skills and quantitative skills.
 Since MAT is conducted by AIMA (All India Management Institute) and because of their proximity to the industry the importance and gravity of global warming and environment has been understood and that has been inculcated in MAT as a separate section on Global and Indian Environment.

 There would be 200 questions in MAT which you have to complete in 150 minutes and each section would be allocated 40 marks.

 For the past three years it has been observed that MAT has been increasing the quality of the test and 2 sections are getting tougher year by year and these 2 sections are mathematical skills and Indian and global environment.